Customization¶

 The prefetch interface is extending the signature of all kernels by three arguments (pa, pb, and pc).
 These additional arguments are specifying the locations of the operands of the next multiplication (the next a, b, and c matrices).
 Providing unnecessary arguments in case of the three-argument kernels is not big a problem (beside of some additional call-overhead), however running a 3-argument kernel with more than three arguments and thereby picking up garbage data is misleading or disabling the hardware prefetcher (due to software prefetches).
 In this case, a misleading prefetch location is given plus an eventual page fault due to an out-of-bounds (garbage-)location.

-The automatic dispatch is highly convenient because existing GEMM calls can serve specialized kernels (even in a binary compatible fashion), however there is (and always will be) an overhead associated with looking up the code-registry and checking whether the code determined by the GEMM call is already JIT'ted or not.
+The automatic dispatch libxsmm_?gemm is highly convenient because existing GEMM calls can serve specialized kernels (even in a binary compatible fashion, but only for FP32 and FP64), however there is (and always will be) an overhead associated with looking up the code-registry and checking whether the code determined by the GEMM call is already JIT'ted or not.
 This lookup has been optimized with various techniques such as specialized CPU instructions to calculate CRC32 checksums, to avoid costly synchronization (needed for thread-safety) until it is ultimately known that the requested kernel is not yet JIT'ted, and by implementing a small thread-local cache of recently dispatched kernels.
 The latter of which can be adjusted in size (only power-of-two sizes) but also disabled:

 make CACHE=0